Lost-Outpost/sovngarde/GAMEPLAY.md

 | Creation Club  | Weapons - Goldbrand                |     40      |
 | Creation Club  | Weapons - Headman's Cleaver        |     32      |
 | Creation Club  | Weapons - Ruin's Edge              |     36      |

+## Remastered Enemies

+- [Coven - Enemy witches overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/51596) - Small lightweight mod that will add over 60 enemies to your game

+- [Diverse Dragons Collection](https://www.nexusmods.com/skyrimspecialedition/mods/695) - Adds 28 leveled enemy dragons with unique models, textures, & abilities

+- [Haugbui - A Draugr Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/26188) - A lightweight overhaul providing balance adjustments, new items, unique boss designs, and some more variants to the draugr enemies

+## Remastered Locations

+- [Anna's Winterhold Restored](https://www.nexusmods.com/skyrimspecialedition/mods/20344) - Restores ruined Winterhold houses into shops with owners' living quarters, a stable with 4 horses, adds custom-voiced merchants, a player cabin, and a protective stone wall around the town

+- [Books of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/4115) - Adds a books store in Solitude

+- [Karthwasten The Silver Anvil](https://www.nexusmods.com/skyrimspecialedition/mods/35817) - Small, lore-friendly, and immersive expansion to Karthwasten which adds a blacksmith/inn combo

+- [Kolskeggr Miner's Hall](https://www.nexusmods.com/skyrimspecialedition/mods/36226) - Small, lore-friendly, and immersive expansion to Kolskeggr Mine which adds a miner's hall with a blacksmith, a food vendor, and two random miners

+- [Magical College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/1539) - A lightly magical, aesthetic overhaul for the College of Winterhold!

+  > :video_game: Due to bonuses, you should strongly consider doing all of your enchanting, alchemy, and magic school grinding in the college

+- [Morthal Where's Wares](https://www.nexusmods.com/skyrimspecialedition/mods/35751) - Adds a lore-friendly and much needed general goods store with an Argonian merchant to Morthal

+- [Morthal Quartermaster](https://www.nexusmods.com/skyrimspecialedition/mods/60698) - Adds a lore-friendly quartermaster to the guardhouse in Morthal

+- [Solstheim Caravan Trader](https://www.nexusmods.com/skyrimspecialedition/mods/46590) - Adds a Khajiit Caravan trader to Raven Rock

+- [Stendarr's Beacon Enhanced and Ruhmastered](https://www.nexusmods.com/skyrimspecialedition/mods/16178) - Adds new, lore-appropriate interior zones, outbuildings, and decor to complement the Vigil's aesthetic